Imbalanced Gradients: A Subtle Cause of Overestimated Adversarial Robustness: Experiments

 \subsection{Defenses that Cause Imbalanced Gradients}

-Here, we explore common defense techniques that cause imbalanced gradients by focusing on the 6 defense models that are susceptible to imbalanced gradients: MMA, Bilateral, Adv-Interp, FeaScatter, Sense, and JARN-AT1.
+Here, we explore common defense techniques that cause imbalanced gradients by focusing on the 6 defense models that are relatively more susceptible to imbalanced gradients: MMA, Bilateral, Adv-Interp, FeaScatter, Sense, and JARN-AT1.
 To avoid other factors introduced by the different attack techniques used by ODI and DLR attacks, here we directly compare the robustness evaluated by the classic PGD attack and that evaluated by our MD attack.
+Note that imbalanced gradients are not the only possible but rather a subtle cause of over-estimated robustness.
+That is, it is more subtle than obfuscated gradients and needs specific techniques to evade.